todds-encoder/todds/README.md

 A CPU-based DDS encoder optimized for fast batch conversions with high encoding quality.

+### Performance

+png2dds is really fast when encoding multiple input files at once, without compromising on encoding quality.
+It also provides great performance when processing single files, but it may fall behind other implementations in some cases.

+When using high-end CPU processors or encoding large amounts of relatively small files, png2dds can compete against or even beat GPU encoding implementations.

+You can find detailed reports and benchmark results here: https://gitlab.com/joseasoler/png2dds/-/wikis/Performance

 ### Supported encoding formats

 BC7 support is implemented using the [bc7e.ispc](https://github.com/richgel999/bc7enc_rdo) library.
 As seen in the [Texture Compression in 2020](https://aras-p.info/blog/2020/12/08/Texture-Compression-in-2020/) blog post, this library provides great encoding quality and performance.